RobbCorrea/RapidCycle-Web-App/README.md

 Surf our growing site.
 You may find useful information<br />
 such as the daily cost of valuable scraps in Mexico.<br />

-### This repository hold the frontend code to RapidCycle Web App.
+### This repository holds the frontend code to RapidCycle Web App.
 If you wish to checkout the backend code, please proceed to this repo. https://github.com/RobbCorrea/RapidCycleBackend